 It’s not enough to understand the natural world, the point is to defend and preserve it. – Edward Abbey

 Watson is not merely a philosopher, he puts his words and beliefs into action.
-For 35 years, Captain Paul Watson has been at the helm of the world’s most active marine non-profit organization – the Sea Shepherd Conservation Society.
+For 35 years, Captain Paul Watson has been protecting marine life and the oceans.
 I highly recommend reading the entire essay which is available here.

 To even consider that we are not superior to other species is delightfully humbling.
 It can restore a child-like sense of awe for life which also inspires a desire to preserve our environment.
-Our tools are wonderful, our science is also wonderful, but it should be used to celebrate and elevate all of life.
-We must consider that the unconscious, disrespectful use of our tools and science can create unimaginable destruction for ourselves and other species.
+Our tools are wonderful, our science is also wonderful.
+Let’s use them to celebrate and elevate all of life.
+The unconscious, disrespectful use of our tools and science can create unimaginable destruction for ourselves and other species.
 A healthy future includes humans who are aware of this and who live within the bounds of their ecosystem.
 We have the ability to create worlds or destroy ourselves.
 How do you want to live your life?